laetitiabeles/holbertonschool-AirBnB_clone/README.md

 The project currently only implements the back-end console.
 We will not implement all the features, just some of them to cover all the fundamental concepts of the higher level programming track.

+This project was assigned to us by Holberton School Tulsa.
+It is a simple command interpreter to manage the objects used in the AirBnB clone project by:

+Allowing for the creation of new objects.
+Allows retrieval of an object from a file, a database, etc.
+Allows operations to be performed on objects
+Allows object attributes to be updated.
+Allows objects to be destroyed.
+The project contains:

+A parent class (called BaseModel) used for initialization, serialization, and deserialization of instances.
+Creates a simple flow of serialization/deserialization, as follows: Instance <-> Dictionary <-> JSON string <-> file Creation of all subclasses (User, State, City, Amenity, Place, Review) Creation of a the first abstracted storage engine of the project: File storage.
+Unittests to validate all classes as well as the storage engine.
 _____________________________________________________________________________________________________________________________
 # Overview
 This is first step for the project AirBnB-Clone called ´The console´.